 To claim a price match, just call any time before attending your course and tell us where you saw the price.

-3ds Max certification exams, leading to industry-recognised credentials, available to sit in-centre or online
+3ds Max certification exams, leading to an industry-recognised credential, available to sit online.

 Successful candidates receive:

 - An e-certificate (PDF) from Autodesk confirming your 3ds Max-certified status.